Film poster: Awards

-The annual Key Art Awards, sponsored by The Hollywood Reporter, include awards for best film poster in the categories of comedy, drama, action adventure, teaser, and international film.
+The annual Clio Entertainment Awards, sponsored by The Hollywood Reporter as the Key Art Awards from 1972 to 2014 before being incorporated into the Clio Awards, include awards for best film poster in the categories of comedy, drama, action adventure, teaser, and international film.
 The Hollywood Reporter defines the term "key art" as "the singular, iconographic image that is the foundation upon which a movie's marketing campaign is built."
 In 2006, the original poster for The Silence of the Lambs was named best film poster "of the past 35 years".